 Add to that the authentic character of the villagers: Few words but well spent and utter hospitality.
 Our place of choice is a quiet angle almost at the end of the (only) road.

 During my different trips to Falasarna over the years, I’ve tried many different hotels and studios.
 I was never disappointed and I could recommend each of the following with equal enthusiasm.

-Find here a list of the best places to stay in Falassarna.
+Find here a few of the best places to stay in Falassarna:

 Falasarna Bay is located very close to Falasarna Big Beach, about 100 m, and has recently renovated its rooms, with open views of the spectacular bay of Falasarna.

 Rooms also include a small kitchen where you can prepare your quick meals to go to the beach or fix a drink to enjoy on your balcony.
-This place has excellent reviews, and you can book here.
+This place has excellent reviews.